heema-1989/Netflix-Data-Analysis/README.md

 ### Preprocessing and feature selection
 Here the data is converted into the format that can be used by neural network.
 Here each observation in  dataset mentioned above is a TV-show and season combination.
 For example, Season 1 of *“13 Reasons Why”*.<sup>[1]</sup> Here genres, tags, and season number as categorical variables, and episode length as a numeric variable.
 Then a _*corelation matrix*_ is created that removes the highly co-related features like removing the overfitting that can be caused due to the corelation of crime and murder genre.
+`Here is the code block for the syntax of corelation matrix`
 ``` X_corr = X.corr()
 columns = np.full((X_corr.shape[0],), True, dtype=bool)
 #Keep only columns with correlation less than 0.9